chrisUnivers/chrism-resume/springboot-jUnit/README.md

     + It was set up using the spring init tool since intellij does not have an extension for this.
   * **Webflux-batch-bookstore**
     + This project is a springboot webflux project.
 I intend on using it to handle POST requests which submit a new book to a bookstore.
 This request updates the `submitted-books.csv` file in the `bookstore-intellij` project.
 Then launch the batch job created in the `Bookstore-Intellij` project which updates the database.
+    + This project is effectively done.
+The only issue left is processing http POST requests as MONO objects in the method `bkBatchJob` in the file `StoryHandlr.java`.
+The project was intended to be an extention to the `bookstore-intellij` project which creates a spring batch job and implements a few end-to-end test using Junit.
+Currently workin on a new frontend project using aws and nextjs.
 ## BookStore Project design decisions:
   * The output goes to the file `/bookstore-intellij/newCollection.txt`.
 This is nice since I can easily inspect it instead of using the console.
   * Decided to go with the simple case, where I assume that the file `./bookstore/submitted-books.csv` is formatted and thus can use predefined indices.
 This is bad design because there's no reason to assume that.
 However, it's simple to implement and thus focus on implementing a batch processor.